C-elegans-VNC/VNC-Dist/README.md

 # Installation and Usage

-This pipeline is compatible with Python 3.9 - 3.12 and offers two options for running SAM-Plus and VNC-Quant:
+This pipeline is compatible with Python 3.9 - 3.12 and nd can be easily installed for running SAM-Plus and VNC-Quant.

-- **Local Execution:**
-  Run the Python files locally in a virtual environment using the required packages and dependencies listed in [SAM-Plus's requirements.txt](VNC-Dist/SAM-Plus/requirements.txt) and [VNC-Quant's requirements.txt](VNC-Dist/VNC-Quant/requirements.txt).
-You can start the respective GUIs by executing [SAM-Plus_GUI.py](VNC-Dist/SAM-Plus/SAM-Plus_GUI.py) for SAM-Plus and [VNC-Quant_GUI.py](VNC-Dist/VNC-Quant/VNC-Quant_GUI.py) for VNC-Quant.

 <div style="overflow:auto;">
   <div style="float:right; width:100px; margin-left:10px;">